FantasticFiasco/expect/README.md

 Expect a value to be alphanumeric.

+### `toBeCharCodes(value, minCharCode, maxCharCode[, errorMessage])`

+- `value: string` The value expected to have characters from a range of character codes
+- `minCharCode: number` The expected minimum character code
+- `maxCharCode: number` The expected maximum character code
+- `errorMessage: string` The optional error message displayed if expectation fails

+Expect a value to only contain characters from a range of character codes.

 ## Credit

 Thank you [JetBrains](https://www.jetbrains.com/) for your important initiative to support the open source community with free licenses to your products.